lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 In this view I wanted to provide the same JSON format we faked before and use the same fields of the other part of the API, such as the user registration and authentication.

-The <code>object false</code> tells to the Rabl builder we don't want to map the root-level of the response directly to any object and we construct the nodes freely.
+The `object false` tells to the Rabl builder we don't want to map the root-level of the response directly to any object and we construct the nodes freely.

 I added two nodes with a success and info information that will be used by the Android app to check if everything is ok with the response and provide a message.